We respect and protect the privacy of our users.

 Your email address will only be used by us for the purpose for which you have provided it and will not be added to a mailing list unless you have asked us to, nor will we disclose it except as described in the previous paragraph.

-If you have concerns in this regard, the Department of the Environment and Energy has other ways of obtaining and providing information.
+If you have concerns in this regard, the department has other ways of obtaining and providing information.
 Normal mail, telephone and fax facilities are available.

 Clickstreams are the paths a user takes when navigating a web site and the internet in general.
 When you visit one of our sites, our servers record the following information for statistical purposes: